xrrays/discord-bot/README.md

 ### Character AI Chatbot
 #### Commands: !chat
 #### Characters Supported: ChatGPT, Deku, TikTok Brainrot, Who Would Win, Sukuna, Nami, Psychologist, Adventure Game, Homelander
 A chatbot feature that supports several characters that the user can have a conversation with, in their character.
 The bot uses the website Character AI and an API to access these characters and relay the conversation between the user and the character in real time.
-Characters can easily be added and removed from the bot's roster easily with a simple line of code, giving the feature many useful implementations, including for educational help, creative assistance, humorous chats and more.
+Characters can easily be added and removed from the bot's roster easily with a simple line of code giving the feature many useful implementations, including for educational help, creative assistance, humorous chats and more.

 ### Fortnite Information
 #### Commands: !news, !shop, !map, !stats playerName